Jay-Bhalala/CargoConnect/README.md

 Hardik Singh -> Worked on Object Detection, Plotly configuration, and integration with React app via Flask

 Jay Bhalala -> Worked on React components and object detection

+Jeremy Chuah -> Worked on react app and creating the flask enviornemnt